 I am really excited I discovered how to use gelatine and have mastered the art of making meringue and since then I’ve been experimenting with how to make new recipes.
 The last recipe I made with gelatine is this orange pie or whatever, I don’t know how to call it but I don’t want to call it Orange cream dessert, as I have made a dessert with this name in the past.
 (Here is an update on the name.
 I finally called it Orange Pie (no imagination) but Aparna, of My Diverse Kitchen, came up with the name Orange Meringue Dream.
 I love the name.
 Thank you Aparna, as you may see I have adopted the name).

 As a pie crust I baked a meringue with the leftover egg whites and used it as my base which I flavoured with orange essence.
-You can follow the instructions given in my Creamy Jelly Dessert.

 I prepared my usual pastry cream, the only alteration I made was to use low fat milk and instead of vanilla essence I used orange essence and a teaspoon of orange zest.